 The Measures will take effect on 1 September 2022.

-This alert discusses some of the key highlights of the Measures.
+This article discusses some of the key highlights of the Measures.

 Scope of the Measures